tkareine/emacs.d/README.md

 # My Emacs setup

-My public Emacs configuration, in order to synchronize them to computers I work with.
+Here is my public Emacs configuration, which I checkout to computers I work with.
 The configuration for selected command line tools is in [my dotfiles] repository.

 I have copied or adapted some contents from others.
 For small chunks of